 The SEC’s expansion of filing procedures for certain registration statements is part of what is expected to be a number of reforms to facilitate capital formation in the United States, the effects of which remain to be seen.
 All issuers now can keep certain SEC filings confidential and potentially reduce the time and cost associated with preparing certain financial statements in their registration statements.
 This might prove attractive to issuers in fluctuating market conditions and facilitate dual-track processes of concurrently pursuing IPOs and sales of companies.
 On the other hand, the SEC relief on filing procedures could make it more difficult for banks to advise issuers on the optimal timing for offerings and make investors more apprehensive to invest given they will have less time to familiarize themselves with IPO candidates before they come to market.

 * * * * * * *

-Donald R. Reynolds, S. Halle Vakani, and Holly A. Wagner are members of the Capital Markets practice group of Wyrick Robbins, which represents clients across a broad range of industries in connection with their significant financing transactions.
+Donald R. Reynolds, S. Halle Vakani, and Holly A. Wagner are members of the Capital Markets practice group of Wyrick Robbins, which represents clients across a broad range of industries in connection with their significant financing transactions and advises public companies on SEC and stock exchange rules, securities law compliance, disclosure and corporate governance matters.
 The Capital Markets group publishes Client Alerts periodically as a service to clients and friends.
 The purpose of this Client Alert is to provide general information, and it is not intended to provide, and should not be relied upon as, legal advice.